veracity/veracity-documentation/sections/servicebus/servicebus.md

 6. In the **Summary** step, ensure that everything is set up correctly, and when it is, select **Submit** to publish your resource.

-After the setup, the Veracity service bus notifies you about changes in the information you listen to.
+After the setup, Domain Events notifies you about changes in the information you listen to.

-Note that you can enable and disable service bus notifications for your applications.
+Note that you can enable and disable Domain Events notifications for your applications.

-### To get connection strings
+## To get connection strings
-In the Developer portal, you can check connection strings for the service bus and then save them to your key vault for later use.
+In the Developer portal, you can check connection strings for Domain Events and then save them to your key vault for later use.

 To do so:
 1. On developer.veracity.com, go to **My projects**, and open the Domain Event Management resource you created during setup.